wbochar/petmate9/README.md

 - [ ] Zoom Reset for all frames (helpful for animations)
 - [ ] Test file imports on MAC/Unix (filename separators issues)
 - [ ] review keyboard shortcuts old and new and make sure they do as they say
-- [ ] global defaults should be in prefs and stored locally specific to machine
 - [ ] Update menu system with new features
-- [ ] Copy/Paste between multiple petmate instances, Brush / Frame Clipboard
 - [ ] PNG imports a little more forgiving
-- [ ] export to d64

 ### Distribution